evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive50/_index.md

 ## Performance

 The BMW iX xDrive50 has a maximum power of 385KW (523hp).
 The total torque is 765nm.
 The 0-100km/h sprint (0-62mph) takes 4,6 seconds.
-The top speed is 200 km/h.
+The top speed is 200 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging